unified

 When should I use this?

-This plugin is particularly useful in combination with rehype-meta.
+This plugin is particularly useful in combination with rehype-document or rehype-meta.
 When both are used together, the <title> is populated with the document’s title.

 Install